Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 Juniper Bar for Edinburgh Christmas Market Views

-Across the road from the Princes Street exit of Waverley Train Station is Juniper Bar.
+Juniper Bar is across the road from the Princes Street exit of Waverley Train Station.

-However, unbeknown to them, this hidden gem has Old Town views so if you don’t like the crowds at the Edinburgh Christmas market but still enjoy looking at the festive lights, reserve a window seat.
+However, this hidden gem has Old Town views that are unbeknown to them, so if you don’t like the crowds at the Edinburgh Christmas market but still enjoy looking at the festive lights, reserve a window seat.

 Harvey Nichols Brasserie and Bar for St Andrew Square Views